Explore Pena Palace's highlights, history & more

 The High Cross Terrace presents a picture-perfect spot to marvel at the palace's colourful facade and the stunning landscape below.
 Visitors can bask in the beauty of the architecture while taking in the fresh mountain air.

-History of Pena Palace In A Nutshell
+History of Pena Palace

-Who Built Pena Palace?
+Who built Pena Palace?

 Wilhelm Ludwig von Eschwege, a German architect, was responsible for the initial design and construction of Pena Palace, blending diverse architectural styles to create its enchanting appearance.
 Nicolau Pires, a Portuguese architect, later contributed to the palace's restoration, ensuring the preservation of its historical and cultural significance for future generations to admire.

-Architecture & Design of Pena Palace
+Architecture & design of Pena Palace

 More about Pena Palace